hande-qmc/hande/documentation/manual/input/systems/generic.rst

     Optional.
 Default: false.

     Specify if the calculation should use complex dynamics in any calculation performed, and if the FCIDUMP supplied is complex-formatted.
-Currently only compatible with fci, fciqmc and ccmc calculations.
+Currently compatible with fci, fciqmc, ccmc and dmqmc (ip-dmqmc included) calculations.

 ``max_integral_chunk``
     type: integer